Welcome to your film portal to the front lines of today’s global issues.

-SIMA Classroom gives you access to over 100 award-winning short documentaries and VR experiences, bonus features and engagement models that bring global human rights issues, the Sustainable Development Goals (SDGs), social innovations and entrepreneurship to life.
+SIMA Classroom gives you access to over 150 award-winning short documentaries and VR experiences, bonus features and lesson plans that bring global human rights issues, the Sustainable Development Goals (SDGs), social innovations and entrepreneurship to life.

-Curated from over 140 countries around the globe, this diverse and expansive “Netflix for changemakers” offers an unprecedented collection of contemporary current-affairs documentaries, participatory lesson plans and engagement resources, that give viewers a first-person insight into the pulse, the people, and the movements behind today’s global issues.
+Curated from over 140 countries around the globe, this diverse and expansive “Netflix for social impact education” offers an unprecedented collection of contemporary current-affairs documentaries, participatory lesson plans and engagement resources, that give viewers a first-person insight into the pulse, the people, and the movements behind today’s global issues.

 “SIMA helped inspire my students to become responsible, global citizens who are now motivated to get involved.”

 -Michelle Bernstein, Faculty and Chair of the Film and Digital Media Department, New Roads School